 In 1964 President Lyndon B. Johnson appointed Collins Director of the Community Relations Service.
 LeRoy relocated to Washington, D.C. following his appointment.
 When LeRoy lost his bid for the U.S. Senate in 1968, he returned to The Grove permanently.

-While LeRoy delved into state and national politics, Mary Call became involved in the Mount Vernon Ladies' Association.
+Mary Call devoted herself to preserving and restoring the family home.
 She served as Vice-Regent for Florida from 1961 to 1982.
-Mary Call contributed to the restoration efforts at George Washington's Mount Vernon home, lending expertise gained through her own experience restoring The Grove.
+Mary Call contributed to the restoration efforts at George Washington's Mount Vernon home, lending expertise gained through her own experience at The Grove.